Avery County, North Carolina: Law and government

 The county is governed by a five-member Avery County Board of Commissioners who are elected to two or four-year terms, depending on the number and percentage of votes they receive when elected.
 The current members, as of 2024, are Chairman Tim Phillips, Dennis Aldridge, Robert Burleson, Wood Hall Young Jr. and Junior Benfield.

 Avery County is a member of the regional High Country Council of Governments.
 The county commissioners appoint a county manager to oversee day-to-day operations of county government of all departments that are not controlled by an elected head.
 The current county manager position is filled by Phillip Barrier, Jr. The current finance officer position is filled Caleb Hogan.
 The Board of Commissioners also appoints qualified citizen applicants to various boards and committees, such as business and economic development, social service board, library board, airport board, fire commission Mayland Community College Board, ad hoc and others.

 The county seat in Newland is the highest county seat east of the Mississippi River, as is the courthouse, located on a pinnacle in the center of town, at an elevation of over 3600 ft.

-Pursuant to state law, some of the most important officials in the county are elected.
-These include the offices of Sheriff (Michael P. Henley, a retired NC trooper sergeant and retired Banner Elk police sergeant), Register of Deeds (currently Erin G. English), Clerk of Superior Court (currently Theresa Benfield), and formerly, the County Coroner (John A. Millan, retired Avery County chief school resource officer) and retired NC National Guard 1st sergeant, who retired in December, 2024, was among the last 3 elected county coroners serving in all of North Carolina.
+The county's elected Soil and Water Board District supervisors are Bill Beutell, David Banner, Ann Coleman, and Jack Wiseman.